LearningSys/neurips19/index.md

 This workshop will follow the successful model we have previously run with the ML Systems Workshops @ [NeurIPS](http://learningsys.org/nips18/) and [ICML](https://sites.google.com/site/mlsys2016/), and [SOSP](http://learningsys.org/sosp17/)

+## Mailing List

+Join our low-volume mailing list for announcements about future workshops and other events of interest to the Systems for ML community:

+**mlsys-workshop-announcements@googlegroups.com**

 ## Call for Papers

 We invite participation in the Systems for ML Workshop which will be held in conjunction with NeurIPS 2019 in Vancouver, Canada.